|

 Update: Pictures of the box, disk, etc!
 Thanks to MarceloX.

-Front of the box, Inside the box
+Front of the box,

 Although not shown in the picture, apparently it also came with a label to place on a blank disk (your save disk).